Dhesel28/-chinchilla-paper-presentation/README.md

 - arXiv: https://arxiv.org/abs/2302.13971
 - Direct application of Chinchilla principles in an open-source model

-**OpenAI (2024) - "Scaling Laws for Overtraining"**
-- Link: (Search for recent OpenAI research on overtraining)
-- Explores what happens when you train beyond Chinchilla-optimal

 ## 3. Technical Explainers and Blog Posts
 **Hugging Face Blog - "Understanding Chinchilla Scaling Laws"**